rrchai/autoChallenge/README.md

-# challengeStarteR
+# autoChallenge (Still Testing ...)

 The goal of this project is to automate the steps of [DREAM Challenge Infrastructure](https://help.synapse.org/docs/Challenge-Infrastructure.2163409505.html).
-With current codebase, it can automate the first six steps and support only `Model-to-Data` Challenges for now.
+With current codebase, it can support only `Model-to-Data` Challenges for now.

+Here are some steps the `autoChallenge` will automatically do it for you:

+- Create challenge sites & teams
+- Set up minimal requirements for infrastructure workflow:

+  - Create a workflow template repo in both Github and local
+  - Auto-config the [SynapseWorkflowOrchestrator] and [workflow template] repos
+  - Start the [SynapseWorkflowOrchestrator] container in the background
+  - Submit a model to test whether the infra setup works (Not Yet)

-To be continued ...
+- To be continued ...

 ## Installation